Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: RELATED WORK

-Large-scale datasets such as nuScenes~\cite{caesar2020nuscenesmultimodaldatasetautonomous} enable open-loop evaluation, while pseudo-simulation benchmarks such as NAVSIM~\cite{cao2025pseudosimulationautonomousdriving} support closed-loop assessment.
+Large-scale datasets, such as nuScenes, enable open-loop evaluation, while pseudo-simulation benchmarks, such as NAVSIM, support closed-loop assessment.
 Together, these benchmarks enable us to analyze the interactions among representation quality, learned planning dynamics, and zero-shot cross-city generalization.
+Recent work shows that pseudo-simulation better captures error recovery and correlates more strongly with closed-loop driving behavior than standard open-loop metrics~\cite{cao2025pseudosimulationautonomousdriving}, and pseudo-simulation-based reinforcement learning has been proposed to address the misalignment between imitation-learning objectives and closed-loop driving requirements~\cite{perlad}.
+Similarly, nuScenes open-loop evaluation can be misleading because models may rely heavily on ego-status shortcuts rather than perception; ego-status-based models can perform competitively under standard L2 and collision metrics while hiding perception failures~\cite{Li_2024_CVPR}.
+Therefore, we report nuScenes open-loop L2 and collision rate together with NAVSIM closed-loop PDMS for a more complete evaluation.